 Internal Medicine Service

-Provide the highest quality of health care with priority of “round-the-clock” inpatient hospital coverage, support clinical operations missioned for medical readiness of deployable forces, ensure readiness, and sustain education and training programs within our service.
+To provide the highest quality of health care with the priority of “around-the-clock” inpatient and intensive care hospital coverage, in addition to supporting clinical operations missioned for medical readiness of deployable forces, and building education and training programs within our service.

-Currently available on referral or consultation basis for patient age 18 years or older (some 17 years old patient also may be seen):
+Currently available on referral or consultation basis for patients ages 18 years or older:

 Internal Medicine Consultation: Inpatient and Outpatient consultation and referral services for complex medical conditions

-Chronic Disease Management: Outpatient consultation and referral services (including diabetes self-referral) for active duty, retiree, and family beneficiary members with complex chronic medical conditions based on interdisciplinary approach to achieve patient’s own health goals
+Chronic Disease Management Clinic: Outpatient consultation and referral services (including diabetes self-referral) for active duty, retiree, and family beneficiary members with complex chronic medical conditions based on an interdisciplinary approach to achieve patient’s own health goals

-- Infusion Therapy: Outpatient infusion services for administration of various medications, antibiotics, and blood products
+Infusion Therapy Clinic: Outpatient infusion services for administration of various medications, antibiotics, and blood products

-We also provide “round-the-clock” inpatient services to hospitalized patients admitted for various acute medical reasons.
+**We also provide “around-the-clock” inpatient services to hospitalized patients admitted for various acute medical reasons**